emberjs/website/source/blog/2016-05-19-introducing-subteams.md

 new features added via the RFC process.

-The Learning Subteam is responsible for the website, the guides, the API docs and making sure the core team is aware of common pitfalls people hit, like confusing error messages or APIs.
+The Learning Subteam is responsible for the website, the guides, the API docs and making sure the Core Team is aware of common pitfalls people hit, like confusing error messages or APIs.
 We will take this information and feed it back into the framework itself.